Tag Archives: Financial Research Companies in India

 Equity Research for Asset Managers

-All other forms of Equity Research vary in complexity and methodology but mostly sticking to finding the intrinsic value of the stock with the aim of finding undervalued stocks for investments.
+All other forms of Equity Research vary in complexity and methodology.
+But mostly sticking to finding the intrinsic value of the stock with the aim of finding undervalued stocks for investments.
 Some Asset Managers specifically perform equity research for retail investors.

 Magistral’s Approach for Equity Research